 - 2 cups semisweet chocolate chunks or chips (about 12 ounces)

-- 1 (1.5 quart) container vanilla ice cream, softened at room temperature for 15 minutes (see note)
+- 1 (1.5 quart) container vanilla ice cream (see note)

 - Sprinkles and mini chocolate chips, for decorating